rdkcentral/firebolt/apis/next/core/Device/index.md

 ### hdr

-Get the negotiated HDR formats for the connected display and device.
+Get the negotiated HDR formats for the connected display and device

-For devices that do not require additional connections (e.g. panels), `true` will be returned for all profiles.

 To get the value of `hdr` call the method like this: